SDEV-0103 Intermediate Algebra

 SDEV-0123 Developmental Writing

-A grammar and writing course designed to develop the basic skills necessary for successful college study.
-The course may be required as a prerequisite to ENGL-1123-Communication I: Written Communication depending on the student-s ACT verbal scores or other equivalent measures.
-This course is graded with a (P) Passing or (NP) No Passing grading system.
-Students enrolled in SDEV-0123 must make a P (Passing) in order to enroll in ENGL-1123-Communication I: Written Communication.
-Not applicable for credit in major or minor.
+A grammar and writing course designed to develop the basic skills necessary for successful college writing.
+The course may be required as a prerequisite to ENGL-1113- English Composition I depending on the student-s Act english verbal scores (18 - below) or other equivalent measures.
+This course is graded with a (P) Passing or (Np) No Passing grading system.
+Students enrolled in SDEV-0123 must make a P (Passing) in order to enroll in ENGL-1113-English Composition I. Not applicable for credit in major or minor.
 This course is normally offered every semester.

 SDEV-0133 Preparation for College Chemistry